brainwipe/Cloudship/README.md

 # Cloudship

 A game built in Unity 3D used as a learning project for a bit of fun during a holiday at home.
-Steer your Cloudship ellipse through a procedurally generated world of weather systems.
+Steer your Cloudship ellipse through a procedurally generated sandy world of weather systems.

 * Dev blog on [Lack Of](http://www.lack-of.org/blog/2)
 * Images on [Imgur](http://imgur.com/a/i06oJ)